-Massachusetts General Hospital Imaging provides PET-CT services on the Mass General main campus and at Mass General Imaging Chelsea.
+Massachusetts General Hospital Imaging provides PET-CT services on the Mass General Imaging - Boston, Mass General Imaging - Chelsea and Mass General/North Shore Center for Outpatient Care in Danvers.
 No matter which facility you come to, our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
 All images are read by a radiologist with specialty expertise in the area of the body being studied.

 PET-CT in depth

 What is a PET-CT exam?

 A PET-CT exam combines two types of scans to help pinpoint abnormal activity in the body.